lemmack/lemmack.github.io/content/posts/tissue-surveillance-of-persistent-toxicants.md

 ## The Long-Term Vision: A Donation Norm

 A more ambitious approach would make posthumous tissue donation for scientific surveillance a social norm, similar to organ donation but with a lighter footprint.
 The infrastructure for this already exists in many countries through organ donor registries.
 The question is whether tissue surveillance could piggyback on these systems or establish parallel opt-out frameworks.

+*Note*: An open question remains: who would actually operate such a system?
+The CDC has the epidemiological infrastructure but no current mandate for tissue surveillance.
+The EPA ran NHATS but let it lapse.
+An interagency body might face coordination challenges, while a public-private partnership modeled on CHAMPS could face questions about data governance.
+The German Environmental Specimen Bank, which has operated continuously since 1985 under the Federal Environment Agency, offers one model: a government-operated biobank with standardized protocols and regular public reporting.
+Determining the right institutional home may be as important as solving the technical challenges.

 ### The Case for Opt-Out